vAsSiLyB/ArtCatalog/README.md

 Use a finite set of "captured on the fly" EXIF metadata to identify the thumbnail when writing to the Database.

-Differentiate easily the professional shootings from the photos you made for a simple inventory.
+e.g. : You can differentiate easily the professional shootings from the photos you made for a simple inventory

 ####[See the Demo page](http://catalog.fluoman.net)